sourcegraph/sourcegraph-public-snapshot/docs/getting-started/index.md

 Setting up Sourcegraph for your team is a breeze.
 Let's get started.

-# 1. Choose your cloud
+# 1. Choose your cloud provider

 Follow instructions for deploying Sourcegraph to your cloud provider of choice.